arybczak/ghc-tags/README.md

 ## Usage

-For simple projects, i.e. the ones that don't use C pre-processor in non-trivial ways nor include any C sources it should be enough to execute `ghc-tags -e` or `ghc-tags -c` in the root directory of the project.
+For simple projects, i.e. the ones that don't use C pre-processor in non-trivial ways nor include any C sources it should be enough to execute `ghc-tags -e` (for etags) or `ghc-tags -c` (for ctags) in the root directory of the project.

 For more complicated projects you need to create the configuration file (`ghc-tags.yaml` by default).
 It can contain the following keys: